 The NAEI obtains most of its data on fuel consumption from the Digest of UK Energy Statistics (DUKES).
-National totals based on these data are further refined for the industrial and energy generation sectors taking into account other more detailed data from the regulators of industrial processes: the Environment Agency (EA), the Scottish Environmental Protection Agency (SEPA), Natural Resources Wales (NRW) and the Department of the Environment Northern Ireland (DOENI).
-Data from the returns under the Emissions Trading System (ETS) are also used.
+National totals based on these data are further refined for the industrial and energy generation sectors taking into account other more detailed data from the regulators of industrial processes: the Environment Agency (EA), the Scottish Environment Protection Agency (SEPA), Natural Resources Wales (NRW)

+and the Department of Agriculture, Environment and Rural Affairs Northern Ireland (DAERA).
+Data from the returns under the greenhouse gas Emissions Trading System (ETS) are also used.